 We are here on the borders of Touraine, Poitou and Berry, a very coveted land, subject to attacks!
-That’s why they raised a castle here, a keep belonging to counts of Lusignan.
-But during the Hundred Years War, Angles lord supported both French and English camps, so the land was many times besieged by the two countries!
+That was why they raised a castle here, a keep belonging to counts of Lusignan.
+But during the Hundred Years War, Angles lord supported both French and English camps, so the land was many times besieged!

-Besides, the name of Angles came from people Angles... from England!
-In the Middle-Ages, though, the castle was called Château-Guichard, from lord Guichard d’Angles: a pretty strange man!
+Besides, name of Angles came from people Angles... from England!
+In the Middle Ages, though, the castle was called Château-Guichard, from lord Guichard d’Angles.

-In December 1360, king Jean the Good told him he had to obey the England king, because of a clause in the treaty of Brétigny.
+In December 1360, king Jean II told him he had to obey the England king, because of a clause in treaty of Brétigny.
 But...
-Guichard hated the English!
-He defeated them, and now he had to subject himself to them?!
+Guichard didn't want to!

-And yet, Guichard actually submitted to Edward the English king...
 He even satisfied his new master, who appointed him marshal of Aquitaine and count of Huntington.
-He also introduced him in the circle of the Order of the Garter!